jannehietamaki/node-red-contrib-orvibo/README.md

 For this to work, you need to forward ``homemate.orvibo.com`` TCP port 10001 to a computer running this server.
 In my Hass.io setup this can be easily done by using dnsmasq plugin.

 Node-RED flow can be found [here](orvibo.flow)

+## Security

+Security of these devices are very questionnable and I would recommend only running these only in a separate network and not allow them to connect to the internet.
+More about this [here](https://www.gearbrain.com/orvibo-smart-home-data-leak-2639044270.html).

+Encryption key can be extracted with [this](https://gist.github.com/Grayda/eb48093bcfb96bfeec9c58ea301f2668).

 ## Compatibility